Het1014/Muti-Service-Application/README.md

 This program demonstrates the following programming concepts:

 - **Functions:** Functions are used to encapsulate reusable blocks of code, enhancing modularity and readability.
+There is heavy use use of functions in this project.
+Complex function calls are implemented to make it as effective as possible reducing the redundancy.
 - **Classes:** Classes are used to encapsulate related data and functions, enabling object-oriented programming principles.
 - **Conditionals:** Conditionals such as `if`, `else if`, and `switch` statements are used to execute different blocks of code based on specified conditions.
 - **Loops:** Loops such as `for` and `while` loops are used to execute blocks of code repeatedly until certain conditions are met.